szabgab/perlmaven.com/sites/en/pages/levels-of-security-using-rex.md

 Running `rex update` will work as expected.

-This setup means that someone who finds the public key on my machine will be able to execute <b>any</b>
-root command on the server(s).
+This setup means that someone who finds the public key on my machine will be able to execute **any** root command on the server(s).
 This is no improvement over the case when we directly used the `root` account on the server.